moesteelo/Amazon_Vine_Analy/README.md

 # Amazon_Vine_Analysis
-Using Amazon Product Reviews to determine bias of favorable vine reviews by performing ETL and data Analysis
+ **Performing ETL and data Analysis on Amazon Sport Product Reviews to determine bias of favorable vine reviews**